 Royal Turtle: The National Reptile of Cambodia

-The Royal Turtles are endangered species which it has been closely monitored by international conservation agencies along with NGOs and also has been listed on the IUCN Red List.
+The Royal Turtles are endangered species that have been closely monitored by international conservation agencies along with NGOs and also have been listed on the IUCN Red List.
 This reptile is prohibited from doing international trade, as listed in the annex to the CITES treaty (the Convention on International Trade in Endangered Species of Wild Fauna and Flora, also known as the Washington Convention).
 During the 1980s and 1990s, it was believed that the reptile was already extinct in Cambodia.
 In 1995, it was discovered in Sre Ambel District, Koh Kong Province.
-In 2002, the Department of Fisheries collaborated with WCS (Wildlife Conservation Society) have been hatched 32 born of turtles and released them back into nature.
+In 2002, the Department of Fisheries collaborated with WCS (Wildlife Conservation Society) have been hatched 32 born turtles and released them back into nature.
 Conservation Agencies and NGOs are interested in providing support for this species, but along with the beautiful mangrove forest, it is a fascinating source of tourists.
-The Royal Turtles like to live by the canals, on the gulf coast or the coast with mangrove forest or Inundate forest.
+The Royal Turtles like to live by the canals, on the gulf coast, or on the coast with mangrove forests or Inundate forests.
 They feed on leafy plants, sprouts, aquatic plants, and insects.
 It moves by its four feet slowly.
 The mangrove forest is the place where the turtle likes to live.
 In Cambodia, the mangrove forest extends from Kep to Koh Kong, which covers more than 5,000 hectares.
 The Mangrove forest is a special tropical tree that grows on the seafront, a junction between the forest and the sea.
 This area is the breeding ground for shrimp, squid, crab, snails, and fish and also a shelter for other animals such as birds, lizards, sea turtles, and other species.
-Inundate forest is a forest grow in a lake or in the flooded area.
+Inundate forest is a forest that grows in a lake or in a flooded area.
 This kind of area is also the likely place for royal turtles to live.

-Although the turtles are slow moving animals, if we observe its features, we will see that it has a number of features:
+Although turtles are slow-moving animals, if we observe their features, we will see that it has a number of features:

-- Turtles are creatures that can be counted as intelligent because, in every tension situation, they can be known quickly and can be solved or escaped.
+- Turtles are creatures that can be counted as intelligent because, in every tense situation, they can be known quickly and can be solved or escaped.

-- Age: In term of the age, Royal Turtles are longest life animal than any other turtle species.
+- Age: In terms of age, Royal Turtles are the longest living animals than any other turtle species.

 Due to its immense features and its endangered species, the royal turtle was issued by the King of Cambodia as a royal property and a national symbol for the reptile.